Metavers, what are the first controversies?

 Metavers: a universe in the making… but already facing controversy

 We are aware that for some people, we are going to break down doors that are already open.
-We assume the will to make a point – again non-exhaustive – fast and selected on the controversies surrounding this parallel universe.
+We’ve taken it upon ourselves to give you a quick – and once again non-exhaustive – overview of the controversies surrounding this parallel universe.

 Metavers: what are the main controversies encountered?